 For as long as I can remember, we environmentalists have told stories that shame and guilt and reproach humans about the world falling apart around us.
 Some people find that useful, and some rage against it…but most people just feel tired and overwhelmed.
 So what story can everyone get behind in order to fix this thing?

-Why can’t the story about the environment be the same kind of story, despite that fact that the recent coronavirus event WAS environmental, and personal harm WILL become more and more of a regular occurrence?
+Why can’t the story about the environment be the same kind of story, despite that fact that the recent coronavirus event IS environmental, and personal harm WILL become more and more of a regular occurrence?

-The answer is: even if the world can recognize that COVID-19 was an environmental battle, we have to tell a different story because of the sheer duration of this multi-generational war for the planet.
+The answer is: even if the world can recognize that COVID-19 is an environmental battle, we have to tell a different story because of the sheer duration of this multi-generational war for the planet.
 The Greatest Generation was still only one generation.
 For a fight of many more generations, you can merely start the story with fear.
 Fear is the first paragraph; it sets the stage.

 Remind me, what are the elements of a story?

 1) Characters – There should be no more compelling characters than ourselves, but there are other players, too.
 Humans like to pretend we live outside an ecosystem.
 And we haven’t done a good job of personifying other species or the planet itself, simply because of a vocalization quirk.
 It’s best, for this story, if we think of ourselves as the outnumbered, underdog humans.

 2) Setting – Any of the millions of places on the planet where things are made.
 Picture the underdog humans all working simultaneously on doing our best trick – using tools.

 3) Conflict – The planet is in trouble -- most of us know it now [about 8 in 10 Americans say that human activity is responsible*].
 And every country outside of America treats it with certainty, not debate.
 The common enemy is actually the same as our hero – the Mr. Hyde to our Dr. Jekyll.
 The stakes are that this league of underdogs could lose everything, of course.